Uberspace/lab/source/howto_ssh.rst

 .. tip::

-  To improve your connection security and usability check out our `howto for ssh keys <howto_ssh-keys.html>`_.
+  To improve your connection security and usability check out our :doc:`howto for ssh keys <howto_ssh-keys>`.